Alumni Spotlight: History of UWRF alumna scholarship

 Kuyper Evans maintains a wonderful legacy that is kept alive through a variety of stories and things such as the UWRF scholarship in her name.
 The scholarship is awarded to a female member of the Student Voice, just as Kuyper Evans was.
 As mentioned, Kuyper Evans worked for the Student Voice newspaper during her time at UWRF and even worked in the role of Editor for a small period.
 Delaney shared with me that Kuyper Evans took her newspaper experience from UWRF and brought it across the sea.
 Before her passing in 1974, Kuyper Evans worked with her second husband John Evans for the US Army in Heidelberg, Germany, where she wrote and edited for the Armed Forces newspaper for multiple years before coming back to the states.

 Legacies and memories such as Kuyper Evans’ are kept alive and keep connecting people across time through different ways such as the scholarship at UWRF.
 I am honored to have learned and shared more about Kuyper Evans’ story after becoming connected through this scholarship.

 Although the time to apply for these scholarships has passed, students are encouraged to apply every year and information can be found on this portion of the website, https://www.uwrf.edu/FinancialAid/TypesOfAid/UWRFScholarships.cfm

 Those who knew Kuyper Evans or want to donate to scholarships that make impacts on students at UWRF can find donation information here, https://www.uwrf.edu/Give/AboutUs/

-Isabella Forliti is a student at UW-River Falls and editor of the Student Voice during spring semester 2022.
+Isabella Forliti is a communication studies student at UW-River Falls and editor of the Student Voice during spring semester 2022.